 Vibration-Related Noise

-The compressor and the condenser are the heart and lungs of your wine fridge, respectively.
 As the refrigerant flows into the condenser, it dissipates heat and cools down.
 These processes inherently create vibrations that can lead to noise if not properly managed.
 The compressor’s vibrations are typically more noticeable when it cycles on.

 The mounting and insulation of your wine fridge can also significantly contribute to its vibration-related noise.
 If the fridge is not level or its feet are not properly adjusted, it can lead to increased vibrations.